corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 A private virtual network to control over the network environment, including IP address range, subnets, routing tables, and network gateways.
 ### ELB: Elastic Load Balancing
 The "smart mail sorting center" for directing internet traffic to different servers.
+Only Network Load Balancer provides **both static DNS name and static IP**.
+Application Load Balancer provides a static DNS name but it does NOT provide a static IP.
+The reason being that AWS wants your ELB to be accessible using a static endpoint, even if the underlying infrastructure that AWS manages changes.

+ELB Sticky Session feature ensures traffic for the same client is always redirected to the same target (e.g., EC2 instance).
+This helps that the client does not lose his session data.

+The following cookie names are reserved by the ELB (AWSALB, AWSALBAPP, AWSALBTG).

+When using an Application Load Balancer to distribute traffic to EC2 instances, the IP address you'll receive requests from will be the ALB's private IP addresses.
+To get the client's IP address, ALB adds an additional header called "X-Forwarded-For" contains the client's IP address.
+Application Load Balancers support HTTP, HTTPS and WebSocket.
+ALBs can route traffic to different Target Groups based on URL Path, Hostname, HTTP Headers, and Query Strings.

+Network Load Balancer provides the highest performance and lowest latency if the app needs it.
+Network Load Balancer has one static IP address per AZ and you can attach an Elastic IP address to it.
+Application Load Balancers and Classic Load Balancers have a static DNS name.
+NLB supports HTTP health checks as well as TCP and HTTPS

+Server Name Indication (SNI) allows you to expose multiple HTTPS applications each with its own SSL certificate on the same listener.
+Read more here: https://aws.amazon.com/blogs/aws/new-application-load-balancer-sni/
 ### ASG: Auto Scaling Group

+The Auto Scaling Group can't go over the maximum capacity (you configured) during scale-out events.
+When an EC2 instance fails the ALB Health Checks, it is marked unhealthy and will be terminated while the ASG launches a new EC2 instance.
+There's no CloudWatch Metric for "requests per minute" for backend-to-database connections.
+You need to create a CloudWatch Custom Metric, then create a CloudWatch Alarm.
 ### Route 53
 A managed DNS service, acting as the address book translating domain names into IP addresses.